-One of the more popular tracking apps, Life 360 is often used to keep tabs on friends and family members.
+Life360, one of the more popular tracking apps, is often used to keep tabs on friends and family members.
 Rarely used for nefarious reasons, there may come a time when you need to keep your travels private.
 On Android devices, it is possible to trick Life360 into showing a different location.

 We have a detailed article for this here , but essentially, you’ll follow the steps above to spoof your location on Life360.

 Can location spoofing help me with Pokemon Go progress?